James Starley: Adult life

 Starley's employer, John Penn, bought a rare and expensive sewing machine.
 Starley mended it when it broke down and improved the mechanism.
 Penn knew Josiah Turner, a partner of Newton, Wilson and Company, the makers of the machine, and in 1859 Starley joined its factory in Holborn.
 Turner and Starley started their own Coventry Sewing Machine Company in Coventry around 1861.
 Turner's nephew brought a new French bone-shaker to the factory in 1868.
 The company started making bicycles and Coventry soon became the centre of the British bicycle industry.

 Velocipedes (cycles) had wheels of increasingly disparate size, with the front growing ever larger than the rear.
 Notable were the high-wheelers, or penny-farthings, a version of which Starley made with William Hillman.
 Their Ariel vehicle was all-metal and had wire-spoked wheels, much lighter than wooden-spoke ones.
-Tangent spokes were patented in 1874.
-Lever-driven and chain-driven tricycles, often in strange configurations, were also devised for women and couples.

-Starley, then aging, found it difficult to ride a tricycle sociable with his son, James, in the other saddle.
-They could not steer because one was stronger than the other.
-The historian Edward Lyte wrote: "Each rider of the sociable drove his own big wheel independently, so the course of the machine along the road was rather variable.
-One day Starley cried 'I have it!' and dismounted.
-He sat down to a cup of tea and forthwith invented the differential gear, an important mechanical design concept incorporated, e.g., in the back axle of every rear-wheel drive car.
-It was a Saturday.
-At 6am on the Monday the prototype was being made and at 8am Starley was stepping on to the London train to register patent No. 3388,1877."
+In 1874 Starley took out a patent which was both for the first ladies bicycle and for tangent spokes (hitherto they had all been radial, screwed into the hub).
+The ladies bicycle was similar to a cranked ordinary bicycle but the riding position was analogous to side-saddle on a horse: both legs (and the cranks) were on the left side of the big wheel as it went forwards.
+The small wheel was mounted parallel to the big wheel further to the left so that the rider was between their tracks.
+Starley's son William, who made the prototype (and was an experienced rider on an ordinary), found it hard to balance on it and suggested adding a third small wheel.
+Starley did this, resulting in the "Coventry" lever tricycle.